 Director statement regarding reporting for duty:

-Salisbury is operating on normal status.
 Staff follow normal reporting procedures.

 During a VA-declared emergency: